Stationary time-vertex signal processing: Joint Time-Vertex Stationarity

 implying that correlations only depend on $\delta$ and not on any time localization.
-This property is shared by multivariate time wide sense stationary processes. \begin{definition}[Multivariate time stationarity] A joint process $\X$ is Time Wide-Sense Stationary (MTWSS), if and only if the following two properties hold \begin{enumerate}[label=(\alph*)] \item The expected value is constant as $\E{\x_t} = c\1$ for all $t$. \item For all $t_1,t_2$ the second moment satisfies $ \bSigma_{t_1,t_2} = \bSigma_{\delta,1} = \bGamma_{\delta}, $ where $\delta = t_1-t_2+1$. \end{enumerate} \end{definition} Similarly to the univariate case, the Time Power Spectral Density (TPSD) is defined so as to encode the statistics of the process in the spectral domain:
+This property is shared by multivariate time wide-sense stationary processes: \begin{definition}[MTWSS~\cite{bach2004learning}] A joint process $\X= \left[ \x_1, \x_2, \ldots, \x_T \right] \in \mathbb{R}^{N\times T}$ is Multivariate Time Wide-Sense Stationary (MTWSS), if and only if the following two properties hold: \begin{enumerate}[label=(\alph*)] \item The expected value is constant as $\E{\x_t} = c\1$ for all $t$. \item For all $t_1,t_2$ the second moment satisfies $ \bSigma_{t_1,t_2} = \bSigma_{\delta,1} = \bGamma_{\delta}, $ where $\delta = t_1-t_2+1$. \end{enumerate} \end{definition} Similarly to the univariate case, the Time Power Spectral Density (TPSD) is defined to encode the statistics of the process in the spectral domain